 “What’s happening?”
 Ticity let the tiny dog go again and reached for her sister’s hand.

-Nio heard the back door open and shut.
+Nio heard a pair of footsteps and the back door open and shut.
 Somebody was leaving.
 Guillermo stomped down the stairs a moment later.
 Dell got quiet—too quiet.
 Ticity gasped.
 Nio turned.

 Guillermo had a gun.